Disclosure

 I only recommend services I have personally used and genuinely believe can help busy professionals improve their English.

-Lingoda Sprint looks simple on paper: take your classes, follow the rules, get the cashback.
+On paper, Lingoda Sprint looks simple: take your classes, follow the rules, get the cashback.

-But in reality, many people fail — and not always because they’re “lazy.”
+In reality, many people fail — and not because they’re lazy or bad at English.
 Sprint is a pressure test.
-One missed class, one scheduling mistake, one misunderstanding of the rules… and the cashback can disappear.
+One missed class, one scheduling mistake, or one misunderstanding of the rules can make the cashback disappear.

 Why People Fail Lingoda Sprint (The Real Reasons)